jcjorel/clonesquad-ec2-pet-autoscaler/docs/tutorials/HOWTO_ACME_UseCase_Optimization.md

 The workload is deployed in a single AWS acccount with a single VPC.

-> Note: For the sake of tutorial simplicity. we consider that the customer did not follow AWS best practices like multi-Account strategy and network seggration by kind of workload.
+> Note: For the sake of tutorial simplicity. we consider that the customer did not follow AWS best practices like multi-Account strategy and network seggregation by kind of workload.

 ![Schema]()